bluehabit/BlogPosts/CSS/CSS Only Animations.md

 ### id:checked Combinator

-The next very important concept is how we can use the type selector, in this case `id`, and combine it with a pseduo selector, in this case `:checked'`.
+The next very important concept is how we can use the type selector, in this case `id`, and combine it with a pseudo selector, in this case `:checked'`.

 Lets work through our first example.
 We only want the content for `furniture-content` to show up when its corresponding input element with the `id` of `furniture` is selected.
 We can provide this interactivity using the `id:checked` combinator.